By Nelson Santana

 This year New York City celebrated the 53rd Annual Hispanic Day Parade on Sunday, October 8.
 Founded in 1965, the Hispanic celebration started as the Desfile de la Raza (literally Parade of the Races).
 Some, like the New York Post, argue that the parade itself is a celebration of Columbus.
 Unlike the Post’s simplistic assertion, the parade is more than a celebration of one detrimental historical figure.
 The term Hispanic refers more to the Spanish language, which back then served and today continues to serve as the unifying factor among diverse Latin American communities.
 Spanish allows these communities to re-assert their heritage vis- à-vis Anglo American heritage.
 It is important to note that prior to the large waves of arrivals of Spanish-speaking Latin Americans in the twentieth-century, many Spaniards made New York their home a century prior in the 1800s, hence the neighborhood of Little Spain in Manhattan.
 Therefore, when Spanish speakers across Latin America arrived in the metropolis, there already were networks in place established by Spaniards.
 Rooted within the Desfile de la Raza is the yearning of immigrants to be welcome and accepted in the New York metropole.

-Unknown to most people, Dominicans such as the late Álfida Fernández—mother of Hollywood actor Juan Fernández—and Ricardo Rico played a primordial role in the event’s founding.
-At the time of the parade’s establishment in the mid-1960s, there were no Dominican Day Parade, Mexican Day Parade, and so forth; Puerto Ricans were the only Latino/Hispanic group that celebrated its heritage via an annual celebration.
-The sixties saw African Americans and people of Latin American ancestry mobilize and fight for their civil rights.
+Unknown to most people, Dominicans such as the late Álfida Fernández—mother of Hollywood actor Juan Fernández—and Ricardo Rico played a key role in the event’s founding.
+At the time of the parade’s establishment in the mid-1960s, in New York there were no Dominican Day Parade, Mexican Day Parade, and so forth; Puerto Ricans were the only Latino/Hispanic group that celebrated its heritage via an annual celebration.
+The sixties saw African Americans and people of Latin American ancestry mobilize to fight for their civil rights.
 The fifties and sixties, in particular, brought about civil rights changes that turned the United States upside down, forcing the overhaul of the U.S. legal system via new far-reaching laws including the Civil Rights Act of 1964.
-This cornerstone of civil rights legislation ended segregation in public places and banned discrimination based on race, skin color, sex, religion, or national origin.
+This cornerstone of civil rights legislation ended segregation in public places and “legally” banned discrimination based on race, skin color, sex, religion, or national origin.

 Not Just one Civil Rights